Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 Every case is fact-specific, but there are patterns that show up repeatedly in sole legal custody requests.
 Courts are generally more likely to grant sole legal custody when joint legal custody has become unworkable and the evidence supports that a different structure will better protect the child’s welfare.

-Domestic violence, abuse, or neglect evidence: Safety concerns can strongly affect legal custody analysis and may rebut a joint custody presumption.
+Safety concerns can strongly affect legal custody analysis and may rebut a shared custody structure.

-Serious substance abuse or mental health instability: If the evidence shows it impacts parenting capacity or child safety, courts may assign final decision-making to the more stable parent.
+If the evidence shows that instability affects parenting capacity or child safety, courts may assign final decision-making to the more stable parent.

 The reel below highlights common scenarios where sole legal custody may be appropriate, including severe conflict, alienation concerns, or situations where safety and stability require a clearer decision structure.